julienkeutchayan/StochOptim/README.md

 By *non-standard* we mean scenario trees with non-homogeneous branching structures (which may depend on the stage and the scenarios). \
-By *optimized* we mean scenario trees with a branching structure that minimizes some criterion which measures its suitability to the problem.
+By *optimized* we mean scenario trees with a branching structure that minimizes some criterion measuring its suitability to the problem.

 The concept of building scenario trees suitable to the problem is gaining popularity over the past years.